mzazakeith/Coda/README.md

 ---

-*This README is a work in progress and will be updated as the project evolves.*
+*This README is a work in progress and will be updated as the project evolves.
+In future enhancements 📋 = not yet done, ⏳ = In progress, ✅ = Done*